Parse Trees Guided LLM Prompt Compression: Experiments

 \subsection{Ablation Study of PartPrompt}

 To elucidate the effect of each PartPrompt component, a comprehensive ablation study is carried out.
-A total of nine variants of PartPrompt are designed and evaluated, and their organization is illustrated by a tree in Figure \ref{ablationtree}.
+A total of ten variants of PartPrompt are designed and evaluated, and their organization is illustrated by a tree in Figure \ref{ablationtree}.

 The complete PartPrompt is used as a point of departure for the sequential removal of components, so as to observe the effect of each component.
-Initially, the token value adjustment module is omitted, resulting in the hierarchical global tree degenerating into a global tree with a single virtual node.
+Initially, the first node adjustment technique is ablated, indicating that hyper-parameter $a_2$ was constrained to 1, noted as variant \textcircled{0}.
+Then the whole value adjustment module is omitted, resulting in the hierarchical global tree degenerating into a global tree with a single virtual node.
 This modification is referred variant \textcircled{1}.
 Subsequently, the global parse tree is removed, keeping only the local parse trees, which is denoted as variant \textcircled{2}.
 In this instance, each local parse tree is pruned independently and then merged.
 Finally, the local parse trees are removed, with only information entropy used for prompt compression, which is denoted as variant \textcircled{3}.
 Note that, the complete PartPrompt and its variants \textcircled{1}, \textcircled{2}, and \textcircled{3} all employ local approximated information entropy.
 When the information entropy approximation module is further removed, the complete PartPrompt and the corresponding variants \textcircled{1}, \textcircled{2}, \textcircled{3} become \textcircled{4}, \textcircled{5}, \textcircled{6}, \textcircled{7} respectively.
 These four variants can also be considered as an ablation chain of the global tree, and the performance difference among them can also reflect the contributions of each component of global tree.

 On the other hand, the variants \textcircled{8} and \textcircled{9} are developed to investigate the impact of entirely removing the information entropy module and solely utilizing the parse tree for compression.
-Regarding a compression ratio of 0.5 on BBCnews, the performance of the complete PartPrompt, all nine variants, as well as two baseline methods is shown in Table \ref{alabation_perf}.
+Regarding a compression ratio of 0.5 on BBCnews, the performance of the complete PartPrompt, all ten variants, as well as four baseline methods is shown in Table \ref{alabation_perf}.